-Innovations for Poverty Action’s Right-Fit Evidence Unit is seeking a Senior Associate to help advise our partners in Uganda on how to develop and implement adaptive Monitoring and Evaluation (M&E) systems.
-The Senior Associate will initially work on a project in the Early Childhood Development (ECD) sector, and is expected to help develop and work on other engagements as the unit grows.
-The position is based in Kampala and will report to the M&E Engagement Manager in New York, with additional oversight from the Uganda Country Director.
+Innovations for Poverty Action’s Right-Fit Evidence Unit is seeking a Senior Associate/Coordinator to help advise our partners in Uganda on how to develop and implement adaptive Monitoring and Evaluation (M&E) systems.

 Innovations for Poverty Action (IPA) is a global research and policy nonprofit that discovers and promotes effective solutions to global poverty problems.
 As its core business, IPA brings together researchers and decision-makers to design, rigorously evaluate, and refine these solutions and their applications, ensuring that the evidence created is used to improve the lives of the world’s poor.
 IPA has conducted hundreds of randomized evaluations across sectors, learning both whether programs work, and how they can work better.